How does the free crypto tax calculator work?

 How is cryptocurrency taxed?

-In the US, the IRS treats crypto as property.
-Selling, swapping, or spending crypto usually creates a capital gain or loss based on the difference between your cost basis and the crypto’s fair market value when you dispose of it.
+The IRS treats cryptocurrency as property.
+Selling, swapping, or spending it generally creates a capital gain or loss based on the difference between your cost basis and its fair market value at disposal.

-If you held the crypto for one year or less, any gain is typically taxed at ordinary income rates of 10% to 37%.
-If you held it for more than one year, long-term capital gains rates usually apply at 0%, 15%, or 20%.
+Gains on crypto held for one year or less are generally taxed at ordinary income rates of 10% to 37%.
+Crypto held for more than one year typically qualifies for long-term capital gains rates of 0%, 15%, or 20%.

-Crypto received as income, such as staking rewards, is generally taxed as ordinary income based on its fair market value when you receive it.
-That value also becomes your cost basis if you later sell, swap, or spend the crypto.
+Crypto received as income, including staking rewards, is generally taxed as ordinary income when you gain control of it.
+Its fair market value at that time becomes your cost basis for a later sale, swap, or spend.

 Calculating crypto capital gains